-Audiovisual programmes can encompass particular values, identity and meaning that go beyond their strictly commercial value.
+Audiovisual programmes reflect cultural values, identity and meaning that go beyond their strictly commercial value.
 The Audiovisual Media Services Directive (AVMSD) is the legal framework that establishes the fundamental principles for a safe, pluralistic and open audiovisual media landscape in Europe.
 The reviewed AVMSD maintains key provisions to that end and establishes new rules protecting content integrity and clarifying Member States' ability to ensure prominence of public value content.
 It also includes a new approach for video-sharing platforms to protect minors, to fight hate speech and to abide by basic advertising standards.

 Our goal as public service media (PSM) is to ensure that ‘free-to-air’ content of public value remains easily found and accessed by audiences, and that it continues playing a central role in stimulating the European creative economy and cultural diversity.
 Ensuring access and findability of PSM programming in a converging world is crucial for the preservation of open, balanced and informed debate on important issues shaping society.

 Prominence approach for all platforms

 PSM play a central role in democratic societies by providing a means to inform citizens, shape public opinion and offer a window to the world.
 Prominence – or findability as it is often called – is a crucial principle to ensure citizens are sufficiently aware of public service content and other content of particular value to society.

 Intermediaries such as online platforms and TV distributors affect the access, visibility and findability of content by determining the positioning of home screens or search and recommendation options.
 In particular where they are vertically integrated, intermediaries have a clear incentive to draw audiences to content that suits their commercial interests, which risks marginalising content of public value.
 We call on national policy-makers to establish modern rules to keep public value content prominent and easy to find.